opsschool/curriculum/README.md

 * Commit with a descriptive message, and submit a pull request from your branch to `master`
 * One of the editors will review the change, and either merge it or provide some feedback.
 Community review is also encouraged.

+If you submit a pull request and would like to have your name associated with the project, add it to the `credits.rst` file!

 Some cool things:

 * `vim-common` contains a reStructuredText syntax highlighter